First time buyer guide

 - Lifetime ISA: this account allows you to save up to £4,000 each tax year towards buying a home (or for retirement).
 The government then ads a monthly bonus of 25% to the amount you’ve saved.

-- Help to Buy ISA: this government savings scheme is aimed at helping first-time buyers boost their mortgage deposit.
+- Help to Buy ISA: the Help to Buy ISA is now closed to new savers.
+But, if you opened one before 30 November 2019 you can continue to save into your account until November 2029.
+This government savings scheme was aimed at helping first-time buyers boost their mortgage deposit.
 For every £200 you put into your Help to Buy ISA every month, the government will give you £50 (25% bonus), up to a maximum of £3,000.
-The Help to Buy ISA is now closed to new savers.
-But, if you opened one before 30 November 2019 you can continue to save into your account until November 2029.

 Stocks & Shares ISA